 - Such a fortune acquired by agriculture from such a capital has perhaps not occurred in Europe in the present century.

 - However, in all great European countries, much good land still remains uncultivated.

-- Most of the cultivated lands are not yet improved to its fullest degree.
+- Most of the cultivated lands are not yet fully improved.

-- Agriculture is almost everywhere capable of absorbing much more capital than before.
+- Almost everywhere, agriculture can absorb much more capital than before.

 - A very simple observation can prove that they are false.

 - In Books 3 and 4, I will explain: